Welcome to the world of charitable giving with Qualified Charitable Distributions (QCDs)!

 2. Fill out your tax return

 When filing your federal income tax return, report the total amount of the QCD on Form 1040.
-Make sure to specify the distribution as a QCD to have it excluded from your taxable income.
+Make sure to designate the distribution as a QCD to have it excluded from your taxable income.

 3. Keep records